 A conceptual design of the high power positron target has been developed.
 Tungsten has been chosen as the preferred target material.
 GEANT4 [9] simulations have been used to determine that a tungsten target thickness of 4 mm is optimal for maximizing the Figure-of-Merit [10] (FOM, defined as the product of the positron current and the square of their longitudinal polarization).
 The thermal power deposited by a 1 mA electron beam current of 120 MeV energy into 4 mm of tungsten has been estimated with FLUKA [11, 12] to be on the order of 17 kW.
 A typical target employed at JLab has less than 1 kW of electron beam power deposited into the target material.
-The only feasible cooling agent for the 17 kW target at Jefferson Lab would be water as the maximum available for targets, installed or planned, cryogenic capacity is less than 6 kW.
+The only feasible cooling agent for the 17 kW target at Jefferson Lab would be water as the maximum cryogenic capacity for target cooling is less than 6 kW.
 Notably, the only JLab target that surpassed the 1 kW mark to date was the 2.5 kW liquid hydrogen target [13] for the Qweak experiment.

 The design of the target has been done with ANSYS-Fluent [14] thermal simulations.
 Fluent calculations have shown that a static 4 mm thick tungsten target in a copper frame cooled by an internal water channel could sustain about 1 kW of electron beam power safely.
 A 35 cm diameter and 4 mm thick tungsten target rotating at 2 Hz could safely dissipate the 17 kW beam power deposited in it while maintaining a maximum temperature below 1000 K. A concept of the rotating tungsten target is shown in Fig. 3, where the tungsten is an annular ring partially encased in a copper frame.
 The electron beam impinges onto the 4 mm tungsten annulus a few mm from the frame and 17.5 cm from the rotation axis.
 The conceptual design of the target will have to be engineered into a design that can be manufactured, operated and decommissioned safely.
+A detailed concept is evaluated in a separate contribution to this conference [15].

-Figure 3: Side-view of the conceptual design of the tungsten rotating target.
+Figure 3: Side-view concept design of the rotating target.